Sacramento County Levee Breach Patched For Now

 SOUTH SACRAMENTO COUNTY (CBS13) — It was a race against the rising water and failing levees for homeowners to try and save decades of belongings.

-“It could get anywhere from 5 to 7 feet high in this house,” said Jack Mello who lives on a pear far off Twin Cities Road.
+“It could get anywhere from 5 to 7 feet high in this house,” said Jack Mello who lives on a pear farm off Twin Cities Road.

 High water on Lost Slough inched up to the top of the levee threatening more than a dozen homes and acres of farmlands.
 Officials urged homeowners to evacuate.